Mehersudhakar/promptinjection/README.md

 * Behavior may vary depending on the model
 * Some models may partially resist this attack
-* Real-world systems may include additional protections
+* Real-world systems may include additional safeguards

 ---